CSUT-AP404/base1/README.md

 The server continues to return JSON responses so that the client can process successful and unsuccessful operations consistently.

+### CMake Build System

+Phase Four also introduces CMake as an additional build system for the C++ project.

+The CMakeLists.txt file describes the project structure, C++ standard, source files, dependencies, and executable targets.
+This removes the need to manually write separate g++ commands for each component.

+The project uses C++17 and checks for the required header-only dependencies:

+cpp-httplib — include/httplib.h

+nlohmann/json — include/json.hpp

+picosha2 — include/picosha2.h

+The CMake configuration builds the following executables:

+user

+admin

+user-server

+admin-server

+The executables are placed in the src/ directory so that they remain compatible with the current server execution paths.

+### Building with CMake

+CMake should be run from the root directory of the project.

+First, create a build directory:

+cd base1-phase4-continue
+mkdir build
+cd build

+Then configure the project:

+cmake ..

+CMake reads the CMakeLists.txt file from the project root and generates the required build configuration.

+After configuration, compile the project with:

+make

+or:

+cmake --build .

+After a successful build, the following executables are available:

+src/
+├── user
+├── admin
+├── user-server
+└── admin-server

 ### Running Phase Four
 First of all, requires this:
 ```bash